Bulk viscosity from neutron decays to dark baryons in neutron star matter: Results

 Changing the dark baryon repulsion strength $G'$ has two effects.
 First, increasing $G'$ leads to fewer dark baryons present in the system.
 This leads to more extreme kinematic suppression of the neutron dark decay process (Fig.~\ref{fig:kinematic_suppression}).
 However, the increased interaction strength between $\chi$ particles actually enhances the rate of spectator processes like $n+\chi\rightarrow \chi+\chi+\phi$ - apparently enough to, on net, increase the rate of beta equilibration (Fig.~\ref{fig:gammas}).

-Thus, if dark baryons exist and are the solution to the neutron decay anomaly, and if the dark $\phi$ particles are low-mass and are not trapped in the merger, then the dark baryon population is essentially frozen on the timescales of a neutron star merger, except for a very low-mass merger that produces a stable, or very long-lived remnant.
+Thus, if the decay $n\rightarrow\chi+\phi$ can proceed in vacuum (and thus has a branching ratio well under 1\%), and if the dark $\phi$ particles are low-mass and are not trapped in the merger, then the dark baryon population is essentially frozen on the timescales of a neutron star merger, except for a very low-mass merger that produces a stable, or very long-lived remnant.
 Bulk viscosity in this case is due to just the Urca process, and the dark baryons only have a slight impact on the EoS and the bulk viscosity.